- Skip Ahead to

 If you have an email address associated with your account that you no longer use or that belongs to someone else, you can remove it.

-You can only remove an email address if you already have more than one email address associated to your account.
+You can only remove an email address if you already have more than one email address associated with your account.

-From the Notifications tab in My Settings..., and under Email notifications scroll down and click on Remove Email.
+From the Notifications, under Email notifications scroll down and click Remove Email.